AdamEssenmacher/MemoryToolkit.Maui/README.md

 If you're unlucky enough to have discovered a leak, you'll see at least one error dialog:
 <img src="https://github.com/AdamEssenmacher/MemoryToolkit.Maui/assets/8496021/6815c761-d5c6-4948-94ad-49bc446ba081" height="200">

-**!IMPORTANT!** Since this behavior walks the visual tree on Unload, it will **not** catch subviews that may have been dynamically removed from the host view.
-In these cases, consider adding another `GCMonitorBehavior.Cascade` property to the subview, or otherwise manually manage registering such views with `GCCollectionMonitor`.
+**!IMPORTANT!** Since this behavior walks the visual tree on Unload, it will **not** catch subviews that may have been dynamically removed from the parent view.
+In these cases, consider adding another `GCMonitorBehavior.Cascade` property to the subview, or otherwise manually manage using `GCCollectionMonitor`.

 ### Suppressing GCMonitorBehavior.Cascade
 When walking the visual tree, `GCMonitorBehavior.Cascade` will skip any view (and its subviews) if that view has the attached property `GCMonitorBehavior.Suppress` set to 'true'.
 You may wish to do this if you're already aware of a leak and wish to suppress further warnings.
 Or, in more advanced scenarios, you may not actually expect that view to be collectible once it is unloaded (for example, for view caching).
 In this situations, manually register such views with `GCCollectionMonitor` when you are done with them.